 Before coming to the Bar, James taught at secondary and tertiary level in England and Vanuatu, and is equally comfortable being instructed in both English and Bislama.

-- Expulsion and compulsory retirement (both in an advisory capacity and after disputes have arisen);
+- Matters concerning expulsion and compulsory retirement (both in an advisory capacity and after disputes have arisen).

 - Disputes involving solicitors’ firms, hedge funds, medical practices, farms, and family investment partnerships.